QTM 385 - Experimental Methods

 • I’ll give you some time to discuss your ideas and start writing your plan

-• What do you think about sending this to me next week?
+• What do you think about sending this to me next week/in two weeks?

 • Submit at most 2 paragraphs summarising an experiment that you want to develop in this course.
 At minimum, your summary should include a research question, why the question is important, and a rough sketch of how you plan to answer the question